Learn How To Calculate Dividend Yield

-If you bought McDonald's stock back in 2007, you've watched your dividends increase each and every year.
+If you bought McDonald's stock back in 2007, you'd see your dividends increase each and every year.
 You're collecting far more than you originally anticipated based on the dividend yield on the purchase date.
 In fact, during that year, the stock averaged almost exactly $53 per share, so imagine you bought a single share.

-The truly elite dividend payers on Wall Street, those businesses that have raised their dividend payouts to owners each year, without fail, for 25 years or longer, earn a title allowing them to be called a "Dividend Aristocrat".
+The truly elite dividend payers on Wall Street, those businesses that have raised their dividend payouts to owners each year, without fail, for 25 years or longer, earn a title "Dividend Aristocrat".
 The first list of aristocrats was published in 1989 with a total of 26 companies.
-Since then, that list has grown, with the current list boasting more than 50 different companies including Chevron, Johnson & Johnson, Kimberly-Clark Corporation, Coca-Cola, Proctor & Gamble, AT&T, Target and Walmart.
+Since then, that list has grown, with the current list boasting more than 50 different companies including Chevron, Johnson & Johnson, Kimberly-Clark, Coca-Cola, Procter & Gamble, AT&T, Target, and Walmart.

-McDonald's has expressed a commitment to raising its dividend so much, in fact, that we are now approaching the 40th year in a row that it has sent bigger checks to its stockholders.
+McDonald's has expressed a commitment to raising its dividend so much, in fact, that 2019 is the 43rd year in a row that it has sent bigger checks to its stockholders.
 That puts it in a league of its own among other blue chips on Wall Street.
 Only a handful of other firms can boast such a sterling achievement.
 When revisited on Dec.
 8, 2019, McDonald's had continued its record practice of raising its dividend each year:

 - 2013 = $3.12